mocaOS/memes/README.md

-# 🎭 Art DeCC0s Meme Browser
+# Art DeCC0s Meme Browser

-**A Vibe Studio Application**

-A minimalist meme browser showcasing over a year of Art DeCC0s community memes, from the early mint days through the revolutionary Codex launch.
+A minimalist meme browser showcasing Art Decc0s and MOCA related memes created by the community.
+From the early mint days through the revolutionary Codex launch.
 Built for the Museum of Crypto Art's Vibe Studio ecosystem.

+Launch the Meme Browser via [https://memes.decc0s.com](https://memes.decc0s.com)

 ## About Art DeCC0s